Hansrutger/GT-MP/DialogBoxes/readme.md

 # Dialog Boxes (DBX)

 ## Introduction
 These were created to make it easier to show players "templated dialogs".
 There are a few different ones and they are per-player customizable when it comes to coloring (you can change the color for whichever player whenever throughout their session).
+Look at the wiki for more information about how to use them: https://github.com/Hansrutger/GT-MP/wiki/dbx_Setup

 ## MIT License